On Parametric Linear System Solving: Triangular Smith forms and degree bounds

 The next definition and lemma concern assurance that Hermite form computation will yield a triangular Smith form.

-\begin{definition} Call a matrix {\bf nice} if its Hermite form is a triangular Smith form (each diagonal entry exactly divides those below and to the right).
-In particular, a nice matrix has leading columns independent up to the rank.
+\begin{definition} Call a matrix \textbf{well-tempered} if its Hermite form is a triangular Smith form (each diagonal entry exactly divides those below and to the right).
+In particular, a well-tempered matrix has leading columns independent up to the rank.

 \end{definition}